What comes first: brand design, website design, or SEO?

 This is why ads and off-site SEO should come after your brand, website, and social media are in pristine condition.
 They all work together to convert visitors into customers.

-While we don’t offer services in these realms, we know some great eco-businesses that do and would be happy to refer you to them after your brand is complete!
+While I don’t offer services in these realms, I know some great eco-businesses that do and would be happy to refer you to them after your brand is complete!

 *Off-site SEO and on-site SEO are two different aspects of getting traffic to your website.
-When we design websites, we always optimize for the best on-site SEO we can give you.
+When I design websites, I always optimize for the best on-site SEO I can give you.
 Off-site SEO involves using links back to your website in other places.
 Google likes links, so this can help give your website that final push.

 Where to go from here

-If you’re not sure where you are at in the process or if you need to readdress certain aspects of your current brand, we have a freebie just for you!
-Click here to download our free brand audit workbook.
+If you’re not sure where you are at in the process or if you need to readdress certain aspects of your current brand, I have a freebie just for you!
+Click here to download my free brand audit workbook.

 This workbook will take you through your business’s mission, values, and target audience and help you critically think about if your current brand is hitting those targets.